thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 ## Overview

 Worth **40%** of the module total, your first coursework will see you produce an interactive prototype of your web-based story.
-The documentation for this should include images of wireframe sketches, final designs including navigation, mood board, content inventory, and interaction design (what changes, how and why), as well as feedback from users on your prototype.
-You also need to explain that you know how to prepare media types and text content for web delivery.
+The documentation for this should include images of wireframe sketches, final designs including navigation, interaction design (what changes, how and why), as well as feedback from users on your prototype.

 You are encouraged to seek feedback about your ongoing work from your lab tutor throughout the first semester.